 First, it (understanding of paradigm) can help to clarify research designs, and by 'research design' we mean more than simply the methods by which data is collected and analysed.
 It is the overall configuration of a piece of research; what kind of evidence is gathered from where, and how such evidence is interpreted in order to provide good answers to the basic research question.
 Second, a knowledge of philosophy can help the researcher to recognise which designs will work and which will not.
 It should enable the researcher to avoid going up too many blind alleys and indicate the limitations of particular approaches.
-Third, a knowledge of philosophy can help the researcher identify, and even create, designs that may be outside his or her past experience.
-It may also help the researcher to adapt research designs according to the constraints of different subject or knowledge structures (Easterby-Smith, Thorpe et al. 1991, p.21).
+Third, a knowledge of philosophy can help the researcher to adapt research designs according to the constraints of different subject or knowledge structures (Easterby-Smith, Thorpe et al. 1991, p.21).